jundalisay/spblist/content/en/superphysics/principles/chapter-07c.md

 - In the economic layer, it manifests as the potential movement of prices according to [the labor theory of value](/social/economics/principles/part-2/chapter-01b/) instead of marginal pricing.

-> This is how we predicted the current crisis and why we predict it to be a long one.
+{{< f f="This is how we predicted the current crisis and why we predict it to be a long one.
 Its goal is to know the real price of everything, in order to prevent inflation, bubbles, recessions, and economic crises.
-This is to be discovered by [Supereconomics](/social/economics) which is a subset of Social Superphysics
+This is to be discovered by [Supereconomics](/social/economics) which is a subset of Social Superphysics" >}}

 - In the medical layer, it manifests as the potential movement or risk of a person from health to disease and is discovered by applying data science to the five medical sciences of Western medicine, ayurveda, chinese medicine, homeopathy, and naturopathy.

-> This is discovered by [Medical Superphysics](/bio/principles/part-04/chapter-03/).
+{{< f f="This is discovered by [Medical Superphysics](/bio/principles/part-04/chapter-03/)" >}}

 <!-- As none of our team has a medical background, and since medicine is highly regulated and fiercly protected by doctors and medical interests*, this would likely be developed last. -->